Conditional Motional Squeezing of an Optomechanical Oscillator Approaching the Quantum Regime: Abstract

+Beyond this equipartitioned state lies the quantum squeezed state, where noise in one quadrature can be reduced below the zero-point fluctuation (ZPF) at the cost of increasing noise in the conjugate quadrature.
+As a result, squeezed states exhibit significantly greater sensitivity to changes in the noise-reduced quadrature than the ground state.
+This enhanced sensitivity makes them valuable for technologies that require ultraprecise measurements. \cite{hollenhorst1979quantum,Aspelmeyer2014Cavity,lo2015spin}

-The key to preparing mechanical quantum squeezed states is to violate the equipartition of energy between the displacement $\hat{q}$ and the momentum $\hat{p}$ quadratures.
-Solid state mechanical oscillators have first been prepared in quantum squeezed states using reservoir engineering on microwave devices \cite{wollman2015quantum,pirkkalainen2015squeezing,lecocq2015quantum,Lei2016Quantum}.
-By introducing coupling to superconducting qubits, non-Gaussian quantum squeezed states have been successfully prepared \cite{ma2021non,marti2024quantum}.
-In the optical domain, direct migration of the reservoir engineering technique to optical devices has achieved back-action evasion, but fell short of quantum squeezed state preparation due to excess noise such as optical heating \cite{shomroni2019optical}.
-Instead, inspired by ion trapping techniques \cite{Xin2021Rapid}, where quantum squeezed mechanical states are prepared by modulating the trapping potential, quantum squeezed center-of-mass motion of a particle levitated in laser fields was inferred after subtracting readout noise \cite{rossi2024quantum}.
-So far, all successful demonstrations of mechanical quantum squeezed state preparation can be classified as utilizing parametric interactions.
+The key to preparing mechanical quantum squeezed states is to break the equipartition of energy between the displacement $\hat{q}$ and the momentum $\hat{p}$ quadratures.
+To date, solid-state mechanical oscillators have been prepared in quantum squeezed states using reservoir engineering on microwave devices \cite{wollman2015quantum,pirkkalainen2015squeezing,lecocq2015quantum,Lei2016Quantum}.
+Furthermore, non-Gaussian quantum squeezed states have been successfully prepared by introducing coupling to superconducting qubits \cite{ma2021non,marti2024quantum}.
+In the optical domain, the approach analogous to reservoir engineering has successfully achieved back-action evasion but falls short by several orders of magnitude in the achievable squeezing due to excess noise, such as optical heating \cite{shomroni2019optical}.
+In contrast, inspired by ion trapping techniques \cite{Xin2021Rapid}, where quantum-squeezed mechanical states are prepared by modulating the trapping potential, quantum squeezing of the center-of-mass motion of a particle levitated in laser fields has been both inferred (after readout noise subtraction \cite{rossi2024quantum}) and directly measured \cite{kamba2025quantum}.
+So far, all successful demonstrations of mechanical quantum-squeezed state preparation have relied on parametric interactions.

+Another avenue for preparing mechanical quantum states is continuous measurement, which offers simpler and steadier experimental control.